turingschool/mod-0-curriculum/session2/index.md

 Initialized empty Git repository in /Users/timo/notes/.git/
 ```

 This means git now **HAS THE ABILITY** to track changes in the `notes` directory.
 This does **not** mean that git is tracking anything yet.
-Git is now prepared to track activity in th `notes` directory
+Git is now prepared to track activity in the `notes` directory

 *NOTE*: If you don't see this message when you try `git init`, it means you have not set up git on your computer.